GREENE COUNTY FOUNDATION SCHOLARSHIPS

 Tonda Lawrence Memorial Scholarship: to provide scholarships to graduates of Linton High School, who will be attending Indiana University, OR enrolling in a Pharmacy program at any Indiana college or university.
 See Linton Guidance Counselor for applications.

-Eastern Greene Superintendent’s Scholarship: Seniors at Eastern Greene High School who have a 2.00 GPA and above, attending any two or four year college, or accredited career trade or training program recognized as a charitable or educational institution or program.
+Eastern Greene Superintendent’s Scholarship: Seniors at Eastern Greene High School who have a GPA of 2.0 or higher, attending any two or four year college, or accredited career trade or training program recognized as a charitable or educational institution or program.

-Phil Harris Scholarships: Awarded to students at Linton Stockton High school applications available through the school guidance department.
+Phil Harris Scholarships: Awarded to graduating seniors at Linton Stockton High school.
+Applications available through the school guidance department.

-Veterans’ Memorial Scholarship – $1000 scholarship open to any Greene County senior who submits a written essay.
-Contact the Greene County Veterans’ Affairs Office at 217 E. Spring Street, Suite #4, Bloomfield (in the Courthouse annex) or call 812-384-2031, for more information.
-The 2017 deadline for this scholarship is April 3rd.
-View & print the 2017 application form here: Veterans Scholarship
+Veterans’ Memorial Scholarship, Sponsored by Greene County Veterans’ Council – $1,000 scholarship open to any Greene County high school senior who submits a written essay.
+Contact the Greene County Veterans’ Affairs Office at 217 E. Spring Street, Suite #4, Bloomfield (in the Courthouse annex) or call 812-384-2031 for more information; download application form (deadline 4 pm, April 6, 2020): Veterans’ Council Scholarship

 Workforce Acceleration Grant – designed to help Hoosiers pay for education and training to prepare for 21st Century jobs.
 Eligibility requirements: must be 18 years of age, have legal right to work in U.S., and are pursuing an Associate Degree of post-secondary certificate that leads to a high wage or high-demand occupation.
 Also must qualify as low-income and unemployed worker.
 For more information contact your local WorkOne Center.